ipverse/bot-ip-blocks/README.md

 - Prefixes are aggregated.
 Adjacent and overlapping CIDR blocks get merged into their parent, single IPs are promoted to `/32` or `/128`, and the result is the smallest CIDR set covering the same address space.
 - `user_agent_patterns` and `rdns_patterns` are glob patterns (`*` wildcard), not literal strings.
 Match them against the request UA header or the reverse DNS name with any standard glob library.
+- `ip_list_authoritative` tells you whether IP membership alone is a reliable identifier for the bot.
+Most providers publish crawler-specific lists and are `true`.
+A handful — currently Meta-ExternalAgent and Yandex — use the provider's full ASN aggregate, which covers non-crawler traffic (mail, ads, cloud, edge).
+For those, treat the IP list as a prefilter and confirm the match with `user_agent_patterns` and a forward-confirmed reverse-DNS check against `rdns_patterns` before acting on it.
 - Each commit in this repo is a refresh, so `git log` is the canonical timeline.
 - If an upstream fetch fails, the provider is still emitted with empty arrays, so the shape of the document stays stable.
 STATS.md is the place to look for which provider came up empty.